John T. Croxton

-John Thomas Croxton (November 20, 1836 – April 16, 1874) was an attorney, a general in the United States Army during the American Civil War, and a postbellum U.S. diplomat.
+John Thomas Croxton (November 20, 1836 – April 16, 1874) was an attorney, a general in the United States Army during the American Civil War, and a Reconstruction era U.S. diplomat.

 Early life and career

 Croxton was born near Paris, Kentucky, in rural Bourbon County.
 He was the oldest son among the twelve children of a Virginia-born wealthy planter and slave owner named Henry Croxton.
 In 1857, he graduated with honors from Yale University, where he was a member of the Skull and Bones secret society.
 He subsequently studied law under prominent attorney James Robinson and eventually joined the Freemasonry movement.

 Croxton was admitted to the bar and taught law courses at a school in Mississippi in 1858.
 He returned to Kentucky the following year and established a profitable law practice in Paris, as well as owning a small farm outside of town.
 He married Caroline Rogers (1833–1882) and raised three daughters.
 His ardent support for the emancipation of slaves alienated him from much of his family.